 LA HEALTHCARERecent and archived news stories on: Biotechnology, Doctors, Drugs, Health Insurance, HMO's/PPO's, Hospitals, Medical Devices, Nursing...

-Second Sight, a Sylmar company founded by billionaire Alfred Mann to develop an artificial retina for blind patients, filed paperwork for an initial public offering on Tuesday.
+Second Sight Medical Products Inc., a maker of an artificial retina for blind patients, plans to launch a $30 million initial public offering on Tuesday.

 MannKind Corp. posted narrow third-quarter losses on Monday as the company winds down its research operations and prepares to start selling its Afrezza brand inhalable insulin.

 An owner of Los Angeles home health agency Fifth Avenue Home Health has been indicted for allegedly aiding in a $33 million scheme to defraud Medicare, the U.S. Justice Department announced Thursday.